marcy-terui/gs-aws-pricing-helper/README.md

 # Default Region "ap-northeast-1"

 Because the developer is living in Japan :)
-Change the region by adding a second argument to a custom function.
+Change the region by adding a argument to the custom function.

 ### Region names for argument